British actress Jenna Coleman has played Queen Victoria to great acclaim over the past few years in ITV’s hit period drama series, Victoria.

 Fresh from three years in Doctor Who, Jenna Coleman took the lead in ITV’s lavish period drama series which filled the Sunday night winter slot left newly vacant by Downton Abbey in 2016.

 Beginning with Queen Victoria’s accession to the throne at the age of just 18, the first season explored her loving friendship with Lord Melbourne and her marriage to Prince Albert.
-It was recently announced that a third season has been confirmed.

 Radio Times commented upon the show’s launch: “Writer Daisy Goodwin has done her homework (well, a university dissertation) on Victoria’s personal diaries and has plucked the most surprising episodes from the Queen’s life for the show.”